shephertz/App42_Unity3D_SDK/README.md

 and you are all set!

 # Steps to use sample :

+1. [Register] (https://apphq.shephertz.com/register) with App42 platform
+2. Create an app once you are on Quick start page after registration.
+3. f you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab
-1. Download the zip file of untity 3d sdk and unzip the file.
+4. Download the unity 3d sdk .
-2. open the project in unity and add assest into it.
+5. open the project in unity and add assest into it.
-3. Double click on the project(script) sample code will open.
+6. Double click on the project(script) sample code will open..
-4. Initailize your apiKey and secretKey in ServiceAPI
+7. Initailize your apiKey and secretKey in ServiceAPI
-5. Save the project and run on utity.
+8. Save the project and run on utity.

 # Design Details: